gurgunday/ghtml/bin/README.md

-Append unique hashes to assets referenced in your views to aggressively cache them while guaranteeing that clients receive the most recent versions.
+This executable lets you append unique hashes to assets referenced in your views to aggressively cache them while guaranteeing that clients receive the most recent versions.

 ## Usage

-Running the following command will scan asset files found in the `roots` path(s) and replace their references with hashed versions in the `refs` path(s):
+Running the following command will scan asset files found in the `roots` path(s) and replace their references in the `refs` path(s) with hashed versions:

 ```sh
 npx ghtml --roots="base/path/to/scan/assets/1/,base/path/to/scan/assets/2/" --refs="views/path/to/append/hashes/1/,views/path/to/append/hashes/2/"